theanhvo/envio-nft-transfer/README.md

 ### Step 3: Run the Schema

-To set up the database schema, run the `schema.sql` file against your PostgreSQL database.
+To set up the database schema, run the following SQL files against your PostgreSQL database:
+- `schema.sql`
+- `db/contract_type.sql`
+- `db/creator-flow.sql`
+- `db/ERC721.sql`
+- `db/launchpad.sql`

 You can do this using the `psql` command-line tool or any PostgreSQL client.

 #### Using `psql` Command-Line Tool